TamKatja/MyTasks/README.md

 <br>

 ## Distinctiveness and Complexity:
 This project is distinct from previous course projects.
 It is neither an e-commerce site nor a social network as produced in projects 2 and 4 respectively.
-As per the course requirements, this project is built using Django on the back-end, including 2 custom models (as per above), and JavaScript on the front-end.
+As per the course requirements, this project is built using Django on the back-end, including 2 custom models and a REST API (as per above), and HTML, CSS/Sass and JavaScript on the front-end.
 Additionally, this project utilizes CSS layout models, media queries and JavaScript event handlers to ensure mobile responsiveness.

 <br>